 Setting your restaurant apart from the competition is all about creating a distinction between yours and other venues.
-Many new restaurants attempt to recreate or imitate the design or model of an already existing framework, changing only a few aspects in process.
-This isn’t exactly innovating and creative.
-Furthermore, it doesn’t establish competitive advantage.
-Competitive advantage is crucial whether it concerns design, finance, or implementing a theoretical framework of operations.
+Many new restaurants attempt to recreate or imitate the design or model of an already existing framework, changing only a few aspects in the process.
+This isn’t exactly innovative and creative.
+Furthermore, it doesn’t establish a competitive advantage.
+Competitive advantage is crucial whether it concerns the design, finance, or implementing a theoretical framework of operations.
 Moreover, it must be unique and impossible to mimic.
 A competitive advantage which is easy to imitate is not an actual advantage.
 The difficult part is to create a competitive factor in an industry which has seen and done everything.
 Developing a unique selling proposition (USP) is a difficult process which has many requirements and challenges.
-A good strategy is to target a specific audience which can serve as a focal point of developing the proposition.
+A good strategy is to target a specific audience which can serve as a focal point for developing the proposition.
 Addressing and catering to the needs of the target consumer is always a great tactic in the restaurant industry even if it means altering a few components in your business model or your market positioning strategy

 Defining Your Customer

 The most important part of this process is identifying and consequentially targeting a specific audience.
 Market insight and analysis play a great role in finding a target audience.
 It provides a clear, unbiased picture of what the market looks like.
 The most productive manner of approaching this process is to visualize the customer in-depth.
 Imagine them sitting on your comfortable restaurant chairs dining on your amazing restaurant tables